iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 - `cache` (optional): Whether or not DVC should cache the output. `true` by default

-A `.dvc` file dependency entry consists of a these possible fields:
+A _dependency entry_ consists of a these possible fields:

 - `path`: Path to the dependency, relative to the `wdir` path (always present)
 - `md5` (optional): MD5 hash for the dependency (most